apify/apify-docs/content/academy/puppeteer_playwright/page/interacting_with_a_page.md

 3. Press **Enter**
 4. Wait for the results page to load
 5. Click on the first result
-6. Read the title of the result's page
+6. Read the title of the clicked result's loaded page
 7. Screenshot the page

 Though it seems complex, the wonderful **Page** API makes all of these actions extremely easy to perform.